deta/space-docs/src/content/docs/publish/releasing.md

 ## Releases

 To publish an app to Discovery, you need to create a **release**.
 A release is a copy others can use to install a personal copy of your app, in their Space.
-When they do so, they’ll be provisioned their own isolated resources to run the app.
+When they do so, they'll be provisioned their own isolated resources to run the app.

 Deta Space offers two types of releases: